duxnp/portfolio/content/projects/calendar/_index.md

   {{< toc format=[html] >}}
   {{< /columns >}}

 This app came about after a friend and I joked about what it would be like if our calendar had no months, just 365 to 366 days.
 So the Beluvian calendar was created.
-Parts of it are inspired by the Gregorian calendar.
+Parts of it are inspired by the Gregorian calendar:

 - The grid used to display it has 7 columns although even I'm not really sure if weekends exist in this fictional world.
 - There is a leap day in place of where February 29th would be on a Gregorian calendar.
 It has its own name and only shows up on leap years.